smucclaw/eu-ai-act/act.md

 ```{=html}
 <!-- -->
 ```
-a.  cooperate, as appropriate, with relevant EU bodies, experts groups and networks in particular in the fields of product safety, cybersecurity, competition, digital and media services, financial services, cryptocurrencies, consumer protection, data and

-fundamental rights protection;
+a.  cooperate, as appropriate, with relevant EU bodies, experts groups and networks in particular in the fields of product safety, cybersecurity, competition, digital and media services, financial services, cryptocurrencies, consumer protection, data and fundamental rights protection;

-b.  provide relevant advice to the Commission in the development of the guidance referred to in Article 58a or request the development of such guidance;
+b.  contribute and provide relevant advice to the Commission in the development of the guidance referred to in Article 58a or request the development of such guidance;

+(h) to assist the work of market surveillance authorities and, in cooperation and subject to

+agreement of the concerned market surveillance authorities, promote and support

+cross-border market surveillance investigations;

+\(i\) contribute to the assessment of training needs for staff of Member States involved in

+implementing this Regulation;

+\(j\) advise the Commission in relation to international matters on artificial intelligence.

 # CHAPTER 1A